 The Chariot and The Fool

 If you see these two together, be careful with your eagerness and avoid overzealousness.
 If you’re just starting a new job or have met someone who feels like the perfect match, temper your expectations a little.
-We don’t want to kill your optimism; rather hone your energy into making sure this new journey is a success.
+We don’t want to kill your optimism; let's hone that energy into making sure The Fool's journey is a success.

 This is a good reminder to not allow your excitement to derail your rituals and times of self-reflection.
 When we meet someone new that captivates us, it can overwhelm and cause us to lose sight of who we are.
 Have you ever found yourself in a conversation with someone that you are attracted to on a romantic or intellectual level?